This guide is intended for maintainers and developers of InvenioRDM itself.

 The guide provides a high-level overview of the core software architecture of InvenioRDM.

-InvenioRDM has a layered architecture that consistent of three layers:
+InvenioRDM has a layered architecture that consists of three layers:

 - Presentation layer